autowarefoundation/autoware.universe/f1tenth/readme.md

    cd autoware
    ```

-2. If you are installing autoware for the first time, you can automatically install the dependencies by using the provided Ansible script.
-Be careful this script will change some of your drivers and system settings.
-If you are not sure about this, you can install the dependencies manually.
-Check the [autoware installtion](https://autowarefoundation.github.io/autoware-documentation/galactic/installation/autoware/source-installation/) page for more details.
+2. If you are installing Autoware for the first time, you can automatically install the dependencies by using the provided Ansible script.

    ```bash
    ./setup-dev-env.sh
    ```

+   IMPORTANT: During installation, when asked whether to `Install Cuda Driver?`, enter `N` as the cuda driver is already installed with the Jetpack.
+If force the cuda driver installation here, it can mess up the kernal and cause error at bootup.
+You will need to reflash the Jetpack

-3. Go to the auto.repos file and change the version of `universe/autoware.universe` from `main` to `f1tenth_galactic`
+3. Under the `autoware` folder, go to the auto.repos file and change the version of `universe/autoware.universe` from `main` to `f1tenth_galactic`

-## How to set up autoware workspace
+## Set up Autoware workspace

 1. Create the `src` directory and clone repositories into it.